Robin Eames: Drumcree controversy

 Archbishop Eames, as diocesan bishop and civil leader found himself immersed in the search for a resolution to the issue.
 Within the wider Church of Ireland there was unease as it is a broad church in theology and politics and has within its congregations nationalists in the south and unionists in the north.
-Eames, along with the rector of Drumcree, had to navigate this wider political and social controversy and sought political assistance for his efforts to diffuse tension.
+Eames, along with the rector of Drumcree, had to navigate this wider political and social controversy and sought political assistance for his efforts to defuse tension.
 Some bishops in the Republic of Ireland called for Eames to close the parish church.
 Notable among these was Bishop John Neill who later became Archbishop of Dublin.

 Eames refused to do so, believing this action could have precipitated greater unrest and possibly bloodshed.
 Eames described the Drumcree controversy as his "own personal Calvary".